 The site consists of a single main waste rock dump, the Red Top dump.
 This dump contains approximately 5.5 Million tons of material.
 Due to the known sulfide waste being excavated and relocated into a waste rock dump, a waste dump management plan was put into place.
 This plan involved the placement of the highly acid generating material in the interior of the dump with less acid generating material being placed at the edges of the dump, resulting in encapsulation of the higher acid generating material in the center of the dump.
+The closure of the waste rock dump included re-grading and seeding.
+Decommissioning Services LLC has improved the surrounding terrain to facilitate drainage and prevent run-on from adjacent areas.

-Studies concluded that the majority of the moisture received by the site during the winter months would be consumed by evapotranspiration and/or sublimation or will runoff the surface.
+Studies concluded that the majority of the moisture received by the site during the winter months would be consumed by evapotranspiration and/or sublimation or will run-off the surface.
 No drainage through the main waste dump is expected.
 To date, no discharge or drainage from the waste dump has been noted.
 As part of the closure monitoring, annual inspections of the waste rock dump is conducted and checked for physical stability and any potential seepage.